 - Web hosting

-A domain name is a web address of your website that users type in their browsers, like www.yourdomain.com or www.MonsterInsights.com.
+A domain name is the web address of your website that users type into their browsers, like www.yourdomain.com or www.MonsterInsights.com.
 It’s also the URL that appears in search results when people look up your website.

-Once you’ve selected a domain name, it’s time to get it registered.
-By registering your domain, you can use the same name for a year.
+Once you’ve selected a domain name, it’s time to get it registered (purchase it).

 When you’re selecting a domain name, it’s important to pick the right extensions as well, such as .com, .org, .co, or .net.

-And do remember, since your domain name registration lasts one year, you’ll have to renew it each year.
-But if you don’t renew your domain name, it will expire and free up the domain name for someone else to use it.
+And do remember, since your domain name registration lasts one year (or however long you purchase it for), you’ll have to renew it.
+You must remember to renew your domain name, because if you let it expire, someone else could purchase it.

-After getting hold of a domain name, its time to use a website builder.
-It doesn’t matter if you’re a beginner or an expert with tons of experience; a website builder makes it super easy to create a website.
+After choosing and purchasing a domain name, it’s time to use a website builder to create your website.
+It doesn’t matter if you’re a beginner or an expert with tons of experience — using website builders makes it super easy to create a website.

 There are different website builders you can use:

-- WordPress – It’s open-source, 100% free, and all you need is a domain and web hosting to get started.
-We recommend that you use WordPress as its very easy to use, more than 30% of website owners select WordPress, and it gives you complete control of your website.
+- WordPress.org – WordPress is open-source, 100% free, and all you need is a domain and web hosting to get started.
+We recommend that you use WordPress as it’s very easy to use, it powers more than 40% of all websites on the internet, and it gives you complete control of your website.
+Need eCommerce?
+Use WordPress and WooCommerce or Easy Digital Downloads to create an amazing eCommerce website that’ll help you reach your business goals.

-- Shopify – It’s an excellent option for building an eCommerce website.
-It offers attractive themes (free and paid), easy interface to set up a storefront, shopping cart, and manage your store.
+- Shopify – Shopify is a good option for building an eCommerce website.
+It offers attractive themes (free and paid), an easy interface to set up a storefront and shopping cart, and easy management your store.

-Next, you need to select a web hosting service for your website.
+A big part of how much does it cost to build a website is your web hosting service.
 Web hosting is the place where you store all your images, videos, files, and other website content.
-Imagine it’s a home for your website.
+Imagine it as a home for your website.

 Let’s say a user wants to view your website and types in the domain name in the browser.
 The user is then directed towards the web hosting server where all your website content is stored.